mathworks/jenkins-matlab-plugin/README.md

   ![new_select_custom](https://user-images.githubusercontent.com/47204011/55624858-d0cfda00-57c4-11e9-8366-45edbc9ba83f.png)

 2) Enter your commands in the **MATLAB command** field.
-If you specify more than one MATLAB command, use commas or semicolons to separate the commands.
+If you specify more than one MATLAB command, use a comma or semicolon to separate the commands.
 The build will fail if the execution of any command results in an error.

   ![new_custom_runtest_command](https://user-images.githubusercontent.com/47204011/55624949-096fb380-57c5-11e9-8711-98baf91816c0.png)